-Author Marian Keyes Says "Chick Lit" As a Term Needs To Go, And She's So Right
+Author Marian Keyes Says Stop Saying "Chick Lit"

 It's harder for women to get respect in our society, and one of the ways that manifests is the way in which things women enjoy are often belittled or mocked.
 And that's the main point of author Marian Keyes explanation why the term "chick lit" needs to end, because using the dismissive label devalues women's fiction — and the women who read it.
 And we seriously need to stop it.